SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Scene Graph-Image Contrastive Learning

 \subsection{Scene Graph Representation}

-To use the Transformer for the graph-structured data, we propose a novel approach to serialize scene graphs and capture representative scene graph features using a Transformer.
-Given a scene graph with $M$ entity nodes and $N$ edges for the relationships, a scene graph sequence is constructed by concatenating node representations $\{\bm{n}_1, \bm{n}_2,...,\bm{n}_M\}$ and edge representations $\{\bm{e}_1,\bm{e}_2,...,\bm{e}_N\}$.
-For location-free scene graphs, $\bm{n}\in\mathbb{R}^{d}$ is used as the semantic embedding corresponding to the entity category.
-For location-bound scene graphs, we embed the bounding box information $\bm{b}\in\mathbb{R}^{4}$ using linear transformation layers.
-Then, the box embedding is element-wise added to the corresponding node representation.
+To capture graph representations, graph convolutional networks (GCNs) are conventionally adopted.
+However, GCNs are primarily designed for local neighborhoods of nodes while even unconnected nodes in a scene graph can be highly correlated.
+Therefore, GCNs are less effective in capturing scene graph representations.
+In this paper, we use a Transformer to reason about representative scene graph features.
+To adapt the graph-structured data to Transformer, we introduce a novel approach to serialize scene graphs.

-As the above serialized scene graph sequence does not inherently capture the structural properties, we incorporate structural encoding within the sequence to enable the Transformer to understand the graph structure.
-We first construct $M$ learnable node structural encodings $\{\bm{E}^n_1, \bm{E}^n_2,...,\bm{E}^n_M\}$ to differentiate the $M$ nodes within a scene graph, and utilize the node encodings to determine the edge structural encodings $\{\bm{E}^e_1, \bm{E}^e_2,...,\bm{E}^e_N\}$ (see Fig.~\ref{fig:graph_seq}).
-Concretely, for the edge $\bm{e}_k$ from the start node $\bm{n}_i$ to the end node $\bm{n}_j$, the edge encoding is computed as $\bm{E}^e_k=\bm{E}^n_i-\bm{E}^n_j$, which preserves the relation direction between entities.
-The graph sequence $S_G$ and structural encoding $E_G$ can be formulated as:
+Given a scene graph with $M$ entity nodes and $N$ edges for the relationships, a scene graph sequence can be constructed by concatenating node representations $\{\bm{n}_1, \bm{n}_2,...,\bm{n}_M\}$ and edge (relation) representations $\{\bm{r}_1,\bm{r}_2,...,\bm{r}_N\}$.
+For location-free scene graphs, the node representation $\bm{n}\in\mathbb{R}^{d}$ is the learnable embedding corresponding to the entity category.
+For location-bounded scene graphs, the bounding box coordinates are transformed into box embeddings by linear projection layers.
+The box embedding is further element-wise added to the corresponding node representation.

-The node position within the scene graph is determined by its relationship to other nodes, making it relative rather than absolute.
-To prevent node encodings from over-memorizing the absolute order, nodes are shuffled in graph serialization.
-Specifically, we shuffle nodes from the same graph and assign them different node encodings during different iterations of training.
-The serialization outcome for the same graph varies, and the node encodings are encouraged to learn robust structural information of scene graphs.
+As the serialized scene graph sequence does not characterize the original graph structure information by itself, we design a structural encoding and integrate it into the graph sequence to enable the Transformer to understand the scene graph data.
+We first construct $M$ learnable node structural encodings $\{\bm{E}^n_1, \bm{E}^n_2,...,\bm{E}^n_M\}$ to differentiate the $M$ nodes within a scene graph and utilize the node encodings to determine the edge structural encodings $\{\bm{E}^r_1, \bm{E}^r_2,...,\bm{E}^r_N\}$ (see~Fig.~\ref{fig:sicon_framework}).
+For a relation edge $\bm{r}_k$ pointing from the start node $\bm{n}_i$ to the end node $\bm{n}_j$, its edge encoding can be computed as: